 HOW DO I START?

 Residents of the Durham Region can complete Police Record Check forms at any of our Divisional Buildings.
-Our main processing centre is at our Central West (CW) Division building at 480 Taunton Road East in Whitby.
-It operates weekdays from 7 a.m. to 5:30 p.m.
+Our main processing centre is at Regional Headquarters, 605 Rossland Road East in Whitby on the third floor.
+It operates weekdays from 8 a.m. to 5 p.m.